Multiplicity is an Inevitable and Inherent Challenge in Multimodal Learning: Multiplicity in evaluation

-Multimodal models are often evaluated by one of the following approaches: (1) zero-shot evaluation by defining tasks via modality-specific information; (2) cross-modal retrieval, where the goal is to retrieve corresponding items across modalities (\eg, image-to-text, text-to-audio); and (3) evaluation of generated outputs, such as captioning, audio synthesis, or robotic action plans.
-Multiplicity can arise unreliability to the benchmark under some scenarios.
-Specifically, cross-modal retrieval and generation evaluation are fundamentally vulnerable to multiplicity and its corresponding FN problem.
-Zero-shot tasks are relatively robust to this problem but we need a careful task definition.
+Most multimodal benchmarks rely on sparse one-to-one annotations as a practical simplifying assumption, given the datasets and annotation tools available.
+However, evaluation metrics often treat this simplification as exhaustive ground truth, making them vulnerable to multiplicity.
+More specifically, multimodal models are often evaluated by one of the following approaches: (1) zero-shot evaluation by defining tasks via modality-specific information; (2) cross-modal retrieval, where the goal is to retrieve corresponding items across modalities (\eg, image-to-text, text-to-audio); and (3) evaluation of generated outputs, such as captioning, audio synthesis, or robotic action plans.
+Multiplicity undermines benchmark reliability in two ways: it transforms valid, unannotated correspondences into false negatives (FNs) and creates a disconnect between evaluation metrics and human relevance.
+Cross-modal retrieval and generation evaluation are particularly vulnerable to multiplicity because they rely on sparse pairwise annotations or limited references.
+Zero-shot evaluation can be relatively more robust to this problem, but we still need a careful task definition.